shanebdavis/jammy/README.md

 # Feedback

-Please contact me if you have ideas on what should be in a high-level-language for controlling git.
+Please contact me if you have ideas on what should be in a high-level-language for controlling git: [shanebdavis](https://github.com/shanebdavis)